xieyanke/kgateway/README.md

 </h1>

-# 🚧 NOTE: This project is in the process of being donated to the CNCF.
-It is being re-factored as part of the process. 🚧
+# 🚧 NOTE: This project is in the process of being donated to the CNCF and is not affiliated with the Kubernetes project.
+It is being re-factored as part of the process.🚧
 Please see [the plan](https://github.com/k8sgateway/k8sgateway/issues/10363) for more information and current status.

 ## About K8sGateway